jvde-github/AIS-catcher-docs/docs/configuration/input/tcp.md

     </div>
 </div>

 Input over TCP with various protocols can be done with `-t` followed by the URL of the server.
+AIS-catcher connects out to that server; to receive a feed that is pushed to you instead, see [Input as UDP server](udp.md).
 As an example, to read raw NMEA from a TCP server we can use:
 ```bash
 AIS-catcher -t txt://192.168.1.120:5011
 ```